 yellow and orange paint

-To get started, paint a ring of orange paint on the outer edge of the paper plate.
-Next add a smaller yellow ring making sure to leave a white circle right in the middle.
+To get started, paint a ring of yellow paint on the outer edge of the paper plate.
+Next add a smaller orange ring making sure to leave a white circle right in the middle.

 After the paint has dried, cut the paper plate in half and then into smaller pieces.
 This would make a great mini-lesson for teaching fractions!